Document icon

 • clarifying the application of the 'own-use' requirements;

-• permitting hedge accounting if these contracts are used as hedging instruments; and
+• making hedge accounting easier to achieve if these contracts are used as hedging instruments; and

 • adding new disclosure requirements to enable investors to understand the effect of these contracts on a company's financial performance and cash flows.